Digital Infrastructure in Rural and Northern Communities

 Three rounds of compelling exchanges on digital artistic practices, physical barriers, conceptual barriers, and what the possibilities for the future are.

-During this event, which will be recorded, we will explore and discuss ideas surrounding digital artistic practices, physical barriers, conceptual barriers, and what the possibilities for the future are.
+During this event, which was recorded, we explored and discussed ideas surrounding digital artistic practices, physical barriers, conceptual barriers, and what the possibilities for the future are.

-As a lead up to this event, Todd Hennessey, Holly Cunningham, and Michael Mooney are each developing a thought piece, spurred by their experience and perspectives relating to digital infrastructure in rural and Northern communities.
-These will be released in early 2022!
+As a lead up to this event, Todd Hennessey, Holly Cunningham, and Michael Mooney each developed a thought piece, spurred by their experience and perspectives relating to digital infrastructure in rural and Northern communities.

-The event, emceed by Thinking Rock’s Cassandra Spade will be an enriching exchange, delving even deeper into their commissioned thought pieces through Mass Culture’s Play-Go-Round conversation inspired by the ArtAngel Longplayer project’s Long Conversation format.
-As audience members, we invite you to join us in exploring the arts sector’s relationship to digital technology and the possibilities it affords to a rural and northern Canadian perspective.
+The event, emceed by Thinking Rock’s Cassandra Spade, was an enriching exchange, delving even deeper into the speakers’ commissioned thought pieces through Mass Culture’s Play-Go-Round conversation inspired by the ArtAngel Longplayer project’s Long Conversation format.
+The event concluded with an artistic windup from graphic recorder Devon Kerslake.

 These thought pieces, created by the event’s content experts, provide insights into their areas of expertise within the realm of digital infrastructure in rural and Northern communities.